dimitri/pgloader/pgloader.1.md

     When loading from a `CSV` file, the following options are supported:

 	  - *truncate*

+		When this option is listed, pgloader issues a `TRUNCATE` command against the PostgreSQL target table before reading the data file.

+	  - *skip header*

+	    Takes a numeric value as argument.
+Instruct pgloader to skip that many lines at the beginning of the input file.

+## LOAD COPY FORMATTED FILES

+This commands instructs pgloader to load from a file containing COPY TEXT data as described in the PostgreSQL documentation.
+Here's an example:

+    LOAD COPY
+         FROM copy://./data/track.copy
+              (
+                trackid, track, album, media, genre, composer,
+                milliseconds, bytes, unitprice
+              )
+         INTO postgresql:///pgloader?track_full

+         WITH truncate

+          SET client_encoding to 'latin1',
+              work_mem to '14MB',
+              standard_conforming_strings to 'on'

+    BEFORE LOAD DO
+         $$ drop table if exists track_full; $$,
+         $$ create table track_full (
+              trackid      bigserial,
+              track        text,
+              album        text,
+              media        text,
+              genre        text,
+              composer     text,
+              milliseconds bigint,
+              bytes        bigint,
+              unitprice    numeric
+            );
+         $$;

+The `COPY` format command accepts the following clauses and options:

+  - *FROM*

+    Filename where to load the data from.
+This support local files, HTTP URLs and zip files containing a single dbf file of the same name.
+Fetch such a zip file from an HTTP address is of course supported.

+  - *WITH*

+    When loading from a `COPY` file, the following options are supported:

+	  - *truncate*

 		When this option is listed, pgloader issues a `TRUNCATE` command